mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/seexpr_scripts.rst

 At the bottom of the tab, beneath the resource-filter input field, there are the :guilabel:`Import resource` and :guilabel:`Delete resource` buttons.
 Select the former to add presets to the list.

 Similarly, removing presets can be done by pressing the :guilabel:`Delete resource` button.
-Krita will not delete the actual file then, but rather deactivate it, and thus not load it.
+Krita will not delete the actual file then, but rather :ref:`deactivate <deactivating_resources>` it, and thus not load it.

 Temporary scripts
 -----------------